-The winter storm of February 2021 was one of the worst economic losses that Texas has seen and damage to swimming pools was a big part of that.
+The winter storm of February 2021 was one of the worst economic losses that Texas has seen and damage to your swimming pool was a big part of that.
 Now that we have lived through it, how do we keep it from happening again?
 First, we have to examine what occurred.

 We tied for the second coldest temperature on record in DFW with -2 degrees and (if you don’t count the hour that it got above freezing on February 13th) it was also the second-longest consecutive number of hours at or below freezing.
 With one of the coldest winter snaps on record, we saw very little freeze damage to pools that stayed operating.
 The extreme temperatures put a significant load on the unprepared Texas power grid.
 The majority of the freeze damage to pool equipment transpired when power was lost for a significant amount of time.
 These extended outages coupled with a lack of warning, as many of us woke up on February 15th with a cold house hours after we lost power in the middle of the night, meant our pool equipment had frozen before the sun even came up.
 The better question might be, how reliable is your electricity?
 That answer may help you decide on the best way to handle your pool this winter and the winters to come.
 We use the term “winterizing”, when it comes to pools in North Texas, to mean draining the water from the exposed equipment and plumbing due to the unlikelihood of it getting cold enough, long enough to freeze lines buried underground.
 Also, since it typically doesn’t get cold enough, long enough around here, not every pool can be winterized.
 If the equipment is below the water level of the pool, or even if you have a raised spa, you can’t truly winterize the equipment without the potential of causing other damage to the pool and its components.